This post may include affiliate links; see our disclosure policy.

 • Salt

-Polenta vs grits
+Polenta vs Grits

-What is the difference between grits and polenta?
-While they’re both a corn porridge, one is Italian and one part of the cuisine of the American South.
-They’re both made of dried corn.
 The main difference is in the texture: polenta is coarser than grits.
-Another difference is in the preparation: grit are often made of hominy, dried corn that’s been treated with an alkali in a process called nixtamalization.
-(Sounds fancy, but it’s the same process used for the masa flour that makes corn tortillas!)
+Another difference is in the preparation: grits are often made from hominy (dried corn treated with an alkali in a process called nixtamalization).
+Sounds fancy, but it’s the same process used to make masa flour for corn tortillas!

-How to make polenta
+How to Make Polenta

 It’s simple to make polenta, and it’s a very easy side dish for everything from chicken to ratatouille.
 Here are the basic steps: